usc-isi-i2/datamart-api/README-development.md

     docker-compose down --volumes
     docker-compose up

+**IMPORTANT: `docker-compose down --volumes` will wipe out the data in the database.
+To only shut down the docker, keeping the data safe, run `docker-compose down` instead**

 ## Configuration
 Most of the configuration is in `config.py`.
 You can override the configuration by adding the file `instance/config.py`.
 This file overrides the configuration properties in `config.py`.